Master of Science, Mechanical Engineering

 - Computational Science and Engineering

 - Fluid Mechanics and Thermal Transport

 - Microscale Engineering, including MicroElectroMechanical Systems (MEMS), Bio-MEMS, and Microfluidics

 - Solid Mechanics, Materials and Structures

 Significant flexibility exists in the requirements for each of these stem areas, and students are encouraged to gain expertise in modern cross cutting fields like: manufacturing; reliability engineering; microscale systems; design; aerostructures; composite technology; energy and transportation; environmental sensing; integrated sensors, actuators and control systems; computational simulation and others.
-Two plans of study are offered, each requiring successful completion of 42 quarter-units of credit.
+Two plans of study are offered, each requiring the successful completion of 42 quarter units of credit.
 Plan 1 is a combination of coursework and research, culminating in the preparation of a thesis; Plan 2 involves coursework and the completion of a written project.
-For official study plans for Plan 1 and 2, please see the UCSB General Catalog:
+For official study plans for Plans 1 and 2, please see the UCSB General Catalog:

 Plan 1 (Thesis)